-Each appeal or report which comes before the Code of Practice Appeal Board is the subject of detailed papers.
+Each appeal or report which comes before the Code of Practice Appeal Board is the subject of detailed. digital papers.
+The papers are shared via the OnBoard system.
+Training on the use of OnBoard is provided to all new members and refresher training is available if required.

 These consist of the initial complaint and the respondent company's response, the minute of the Code of Practice Panel's consideration of the complaint and the resulting correspondence.
-If an appeal is to be considered, the papers will also include the letter of appeal and the other party's comments on it, and, in an appeal from the complainant, further comments on the company's response to the appeal, together with supporting evidence at each stage, such as published medical and scientific papers etc. Original copies of material will be included where appropriate.

-It is essential that prior to meetings Appeal Board members read all of the correspondence and the Panel's minute and familiarize themselves with the supporting evidence.
+If an appeal is to be considered, the papers will also include the letter of appeal and the other party's comments on it, and, in an appeal from the complainant, further comments on the company's response to the appeal, together with supporting evidence at each stage, such as published medical and scientific papers etc.It is essential that prior to meetings Appeal Board members read all of the correspondence and the Panel's minute and familiarize themselves with the supporting evidence.
 There is a substantial amount of detailed pre-reading to do in the week prior to a meeting and members must ensure they allow enough time for this.